Dental Assistant vs. Dental Hygienist

 To become a Dental Hygienist, you will likely need to obtain an associate degree in dental hygiene.
 These programs often take about three years to complete.
 Although requirements vary by state, all DHs must hold a license.

-Tip #2: High school students who would like to become Dental Hygienists should consider courses in biology, chemistry, and math.
-Keep in mind that many DH programs require their applicants to complete prerequisites, which typically include college-level courses.
+Tip #2: High school students who would like to become Dental Hygienists should consider courses in anatomy, physiology, biology, chemistry, and math.
+Remember that many DH programs require their applicants to complete prerequisites, which typically include college-level courses.
 Summer school, anyone?

 Dental Assistant vs. Dental Hygienist: Work Environment